Lake Barkley Bridge

-Lake Barkley Bridge is a four-lane basket handle tied-arch bridge in western Kentucky carrying US 68, Kentucky Route 80, and a multi-use path across Lake Barkley, permitting access from the east to Land Between the Lakes National Recreation Area.
+Lake Barkley Bridge is a four-lane basket handle tied-arch bridge in western Kentucky carrying U.S. Route 68, Kentucky Route 80, and a multi-use path across Lake Barkley, permitting access from the east to the Land Between the Lakes National Recreation Area.
 It is illuminated with LED lights.

 Current bridge

 The current bridge replaced the Henry R. Lawrence Memorial Bridge, originally built in 1932.
 It was opened to some traffic in 2018 to allow the old bridge to be demolished.
-The multi-use trail opened on September 13, 2019 and a ribbon-cutting ceremony was held on September 25, 2019.
+The multi-use trail opened on September 13, 2019, and a ribbon-cutting ceremony was held on September 25, 2019.

-The replacement was part of a project that also replaced its sister bridge, Eggner's Ferry Bridge over Kentucky Lake.
+The replacement was part of a project that also replaced its sister bridge, the Eggner's Ferry Bridge over Kentucky Lake.
 Due to their location in the New Madrid Seismic Zone and their intended use as an evacuation route during an emergency, the new bridges were designed to withstand a large earthquake, as well as meet current highway standards.